-There's quite a lot involved from the initial design to the eventual house warming party, ie extra council requirements, soil stability issues, driveway and council crossover issues, extra expenses, excavation, potential rock or boulders, trees, stepped floor levels, stairs, possible lifts, retaining walls and the list goes on.
+There's quite a lot involved from the initial design to the eventual house warming party, ie extra council requirements and height limits, soil stability issues, driveway and council crossover issues, extra expenses, excavation, potential rock or boulders, trees, stepped floor levels, stairs, possible lifts, retaining walls and the list goes on.
 Sounds like fun hey!

-There's a few steps that need to be taken care of first, before any lines are drawn:
+There's a few steps that need to be taken care of first, before any lines are drawn to ensure a smooth design process for your steep block:

 2/.
-Next, a Contour Survey - no quality building designer will start designing without a good contour survey from a licensed surveyor.
+Next, a Contour Survey - no quality building designer or architect will start designing without a good contour survey from a licensed surveyor.
 The designer needs to study the land thoroughly.
-This could be organised by the building designer.
+This is usually organised by the architect / building designer.

 3/.
 If you haven't done so already, choose your House Designer.
 Not just any old Drafty or Architect, but someone with a proven track record of designing buildings on steep sites.
 Also refer our free guide re choosing a designer available on our website.